 Tottenham defender Alderweireld set to complete £13m move to Al-Duhail

-Tottenham defender Toby Alderweireld set to complete a £13 million ($18m) move to Al-Duhail SC, with the club confirming his impending departure on Tuesday.
+Tottenham defender Toby Alderweireld is set to complete a £13 million ($18m) move to Al-Duhail SC.

-Alderweireld has said his final goodbyes to Spurs supporters in a post on social media, which reads: "Six years, two homes, a Champions League final and so many memories.
-You made me feel a part of your club the moment I walked out at White Hart Lane and roared us on, no matter what, into our new, special, stadium.
+The Qatar based outfit have reached an agreement to sign Alderweireld on a permanent deal, bringing to an end his six-year stay in north London.

+The 32-year-old fell down the squad pecking order at Spurs last season and has decided to take up a new challenge in the Middle East instead of seeing his contract through to its 2023 expiry date.

 Editors' Picks